 Technically, you could try to pull the same move for yourself as a retail trader, but it is best to steer clear of this one.

-The reason being is because most cross currency pairs (even the obscure ones) can be traded directly on your broker’s platform.
+The reason is that most cross-currency pairs (even obscure ones) can be traded directly on your broker’s platform.
 There is no real reason for you to search for a way to create a synthetic currency pair when you can just trade the cross that already exists.
 As a retail trader, the size of your trade is not going to be enough to truly push the market around, so you really have nothing to worry about in terms of getting your trade in just the way that you want it.

 Let your trade rip off into the cross-currency pairs in the most straightforward way possible and you should have no problem getting the trade in on time and making sure it is in the size and currencies that you desire.
 Getting too complicated with synthetic trading is only likely to lead to confusion and frustration and is best to be avoided.